The Hike To The Grand Teton's Lower Saddle

 The Middle Teton rising above the Lower Saddle

-The saddle seen from the Grand's western aspect
+The two saddles seen from the Grand's western aspect

-Conditions, acclimation, skill set, fitness, injuries, age, knowledge of the route, weather, hydration, fuel, sleep, mental state, & gear all play a part in how fast you will move.
-The rangers warn that some climbers using protection have taken 10 hours from the saddle to complete their journey.
+Conditions, acclimation, skill set, fitness, injuries, age, knowledge of the route, weather, hydration, fuel, sleep, mental state, & gear all play a part in how fast you'll move.
+The rangers warn that some climbers using protection have taken 10 hours from the saddle to complete their journey to the summit.
+Truly fit climbers do the round-trip between the Lower Saddle and the summit in 1.5 hours or less when soloing.
+Most won't go that fast.
+As we pointed out before, the summit to the Lower Saddle has been done in under 15 minutes by FKT runners.

 Camping at the saddle

-It is worth acclimating to the elevation & the effort if you're not used to long approaches and high elevations.
+It's worth acclimating to the elevation & the effort if you're not used to long approaches and high elevations.
 Camping overnight is one way to do that.
-If you want to camp overnight, consider selecting a camping location that's suited to your fitness level.
+If you do camp, consider selecting a location that's suited to your fitness level.
 Carrying a heavy pack all the way to the wind-blown Lower Saddle is a burden if you're not in excellent shape.
-You might be better off camping at a lower elevation and starting your final approach 30 to 60 minutes earlier the following day.
+You might be better off camping at a lower elevation and starting 30 minutes earlier the following day.

 Saddle's Weather Station

 It's a good idea to check the weather forecast & radar at the saddle if you have a smartphone.
-You can also check the Saddle's weather station data online to see temperatures and wind speeds.
+You can also check the Saddle's weather station data to see current temperatures and wind speeds.
+The weather data used to be updated every 15 minutes.
+In 2023, data was updated about every hour, backfilling the 15 minute increments with an hour's worth of data.
+That pattern continued into 2024, unfortunately.
+Sometimes the data is well over an hour behind schedule.
+The cause is not known.

 Saddle Huts and Rest Stop

 Do not count on using the 2 huts at the Lower Saddle for shelter.
-They are not public shelters.
+They're not public shelters.
 Sometimes they accommodate climbers during emergencies.
 The rangers & guides usually assemble their huts by mid-June and take them down by mid-September.
 It varies.
-The guides pretty much shut down operations by the weekend after Labor Day.
+The guides pretty much shut down operations the weekend following Labor Day.
 The last big trip for Exum Mountain Guides is usually the Jackson Hole High School mountaineering club.

-There's a 'rest stop' on the western side of the saddle that can be used for privacy but it is not an outhouse.
+There's a 'rest stop' on the western side of the saddle that can be used for privacy but it's not an outhouse.
 You're required to pack human waste off the saddle.
 Disposable zip-lock Mylar bags are often used (Wag-Bags).
 In less traveled areas of the park you can bury waste 6-8 inches and 200' away from wetlands.
 Bags were available with a camping permit at the Jenny Lake Ranger Station.
-It is unknown if that will continue.
-They are available at some stores within the park and in Jackson.
+It 's unknown if that will continue.
+They're available at some stores within the park and in Jackson.

 The rest stop

 There are camping spots on the western slope of the saddle (and caves) so choose a location to relieve yourself (or expose yourself) carefully if you're not using the rest stop.
+Climbers are advised to pee on the western side of the saddle when possible to keep runoff from contaminating the water sources.
+Pissing near camping spots is not appreciated.
 Speaking of caves, keep in mind that the shallow caves on the saddle's western aspect do not provide protection from lightning and might increase your odds of being hit.

 According to the CDC

-: "Small caves, overhangs, and wet stream beds are likely to be more dangerous than open areas".
-We imagine that there are a few caveats attached to the word "likely".
-And there are no safe open areas on the saddle but open areas might be safer than caves.
-People are usually zapped by ground currents and not direct hits.
-BTW: If it starts hailing, lightning is often right around the corner.
+: "Small caves, overhangs, and wet stream beds are likely to be more dangerous than open areas."
+Also, people are usually zapped by ground currents and not direct hits in the Tetons.

 Close-up view of the Black Dike below the Needle